SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Simulation Results

-The environment in Fig. \ref{fig:environment} represents a 2D office space measuring $21$m $\times$ $21$m with obstacles and beacons placed in it.
-The robot is represented by a circular disk of radius $1$m.
-There are two narrow passages \textit{P1} and \text{P2} which represent paths or edges of low transition probability/high collision probability.
-The narrow passages are $1.25$m wide thus offering a very small clearance for the robot to pass through.
-The robot is placed at starting location `A' and tasked to visit 4 different locations in a sequential manner, these are marked as B, C, D and E in the environment.
-Thus, we split the task into 4 sequential segments: 1) $ A\rightarrow B $, 2) $ B\rightarrow C $, 3) $ C\rightarrow D $, and 4) $ D\rightarrow E $.
-The simulation is carried out twice, once with the standard FIRM algorithm and once with the proposed rollout-based method in belief space.
-In the following sections, we explain each simulation and then present a comparative analysis.
+\textit{Environment and Scenario}: The environment in Fig. \ref{fig:environment} represents a 2D office space measuring $21$m $\times$ $21$m.
+The robot is a disk with diameter $1$m.
+There are two narrow passages $ P1 $ and $ P2 $ with high collision probability.
+The narrow passages are $1.25$m wide, thus offering a very small clearance for the robot to pass through.
+The robot is placed at starting location `A' and tasked to visit 4 different locations (B, C, D, and E) in 4 sequential segments: 1) $ A\rightarrow B $, 2) $ B\rightarrow C $, 3) $ C\rightarrow D $, and 4) $ D\rightarrow E $.
+We compare the performance of the standard FIRM with the proposed rollout-based method.